 NIC’s Bachelor of Science in Nursing (BSN) program

 NIC offers a four-year degree in partnership with Vancouver Island University, using the same concept-based collaborative curriculum.
-Our program is both Canadian Association of Schools of Nursing (CASN) and College of Registered Nurses of BC (CRNBC) accredited, having received the highest-level of accreditation from CRNBC – seven years with no conditions.
-Accreditation ensures our students are receiving the best curriculum and education to prepare you to meet competencies of the College of Registered Nurses of BC entry-level competencies.
+Our program is accredited by the Canadian Association of Schools of Nursing (CASN) and recognized by the British Columbia College of Nursing Professionals (BCCNP), formerly known as the College of Registered Nurses of BC (CRNBC).
+Our program received the highest level of accreditation from CRNBC – seven years with no conditions.
+This ensures our students are receiving the best curriculum and education to prepare you to meet RN entry-level competencies of the British Columbia College of Nursing Professionals.

 The BSN degree is a challenging, rigorous and rewarding program, combining the academic requirements for a Bachelor of Science with the requisite skills and abilities needed to enter one of the most demanding, rewarding and dynamic professions in the health care field today.

-NIC’s BSN program is aligned with the professional associations that guide and govern nursing practice in BC and Canada.
-Below are a list of these professional associations and information on their mandates and roles in guiding professional nursing.
+NIC’s BSN program is aligned with the professional associations that guide and govern nursing practices in BC and Canada.
+Below is a list of these professional associations and information on their mandates and roles in guiding professional nursing.

 Canadian Nurses Association (CNA)